Cholas of Nellore: History

-These Chodas claimed their descent from the famous Karikala Chola.
+These Chodas claimed their descent from the famous early Chola ruler, Karikala.
 They ruled over their kingdom consisting of the Nellore, Cuddapah, Chittoor and Chengalput districts with Vikramasimhapuri (modern Nellore) as their capital.

-Chola Bijjana was the first important chief in the Nellore Choda clan.
+Choda Bijjana was the first important chief in the Nellore Choda clan.
 As a feudatory of Someswara I of Western Chalukyas, he took part in the wars of the Chalukyas and Later Cholas.
 In recognition of the loyalty and services of his descendants to the Chalukyas of Kalyani, Vikramadiya II appointed them as rulers of Pakanadu.

-Later Tikka (1223–1248), the father of the famous Manumasiddhi, extended his kingdom to as far south as the river Kaveri.
+Later Choda Tikka (1223–1248), the father of the famous Manumasiddhi, extended his kingdom to as far south as the river Kaveri.
 He owed nominal allegiance to the already crippled Later Cholas.
 Along with the Hoysala Vira Narasimha, he helped the Later Cholas ruler Rajaraja Chola III in restoring him back to his throne by repulsing the attacks of Aniyanka Bhima, Kopperunchinga II and the Pandyas.

 Subsequently, when the Hoyasala Vira Narasimha's successor Somesvara, desirous of making the Later Chola ruler a puppet in his hands, joined hands with the Pandyas and attacked Rajendra III, Choda Tikka came to the rescue of the Chola emperor.
 He defeated both the Hoyasala and the Pandyan forces and got thereby the Tondaimandalam region for himself.
 He even assumed the title Cholasthapanacharya.
-During the reign of Tikka's son and successor Manumasiddhi II (1248–1263), the power of the Nellore Cholas was at its low ebb.
+During the reign of Tikka's son and successor Vijaya Gandagopala (1248–1263), the power of the Nellore Cholas was at its low ebb.
+Vijayagandagopala and his brothers Manumasiddha III and Allutikka were ruling Nellore kingdom together.